 a.
-Requestor states: "The December 17, 2023 Nor'easter storm and resulting flooding was [a] one-time event.
-The owner of 204 Ocean has experienced predicted high tides and named storm events in their four years of residence on the Property.
-At no time prior to December 17, 2023 did the Property suffer from flood damage and tidal action.
-But, given the severity of the tidal conditions created by the December 17th Nor'easter, the owner is considering installing some form of protection landward of the setback line as shown on Ex.
-B [of RFR].
-Before they were able to perform that installation, a representative of the Department, Matt Slagel, placed flags on the Property on February 27, 2024, indicating what he believed to be the boundary of 'beaches critical area' on the seaward side of the Property."
+Requestor states: "The December 17, [2023] Nor'easter storm and resulting flooding was [a] one-time event.
+The owners of the Property are aware of high tides and named storm events during their ownership and prior to their ownership but at no time prior to December 17, [2023] did the Property suffer from flood damage and tidal action.
+Given the severity of the tidal conditions created by the December 17th Nor'easter, the owner is considering installing some form of protection but is not willing to sacrifice an extensive portion of the Property based on the boundary established by the flag placement.

 Staff response: As shown in the Relevant Chronology section above, the City of Isle of Palms has been working to address erosion issues along this stretch of shoreline since at least June 2023.
 The December 17, 2023 Nor'easter exacerbated the erosion issues that were already occurring.
 Since that storm, the City has been trucking-in beach-compatible sand and/or scraping sand from the beach when erosion reaches within 20 feet of habitable structures or swimming pools in attempt to "hold the line" until the U.S. Army Corps of Engineers' planned beneficial use sand placement project in Spring/Summer 2024.
+At 116 Ocean Blvd, the beach was most recently scraped by the City on March 11, 2024.

 On February 20, 2024, the City of Isle of Palms approved Emergency Ordinance No. 2024-01, which allows for permits to be sought from the City for the construction of erosion control structures landward of the State's Critical Areas.
 Erosion control structures would need to meet other requirements specified in the Emergency Ordinance.
 Pursuant to the Emergency Ordinance, prior to the issuance of a permit from the City, the property owner must first coordinate with DHEC OCRM and have staff physically place markers on the property "to confirm the then existing location of the critical area, as defined in S.C.
 Code Ann. §48-39-10, and as solely determined by OCRM."
-In late February 2024, the property owner, via a phone call, requested DHEC OCRM to flag the Beaches Critical Area at 204 Ocean Boulevard.
-Staff flagged the Beaches Critical Area on February 27, 2024.
+On February 26, 2024, the Requestor's agent requested DHEC OCRM to flag the Beaches Critical Area at 116 Ocean Boulevard, and staff flagged the Beaches Critical Area the next day, on February 27, 2024.

 b.
 Requestor states: "'Beaches' are defined in S.C.
 Code Ann.
 Sec.
 48-39-10(H) as 'those lands subject to periodic inundation by tidal and wave action so that no nonlittoral vegetation is established.'
 'Beaches' are designated as critical area in S.C.
 Code Ann.
 48-39-10(J)(3), the basis by which the Department asserts its jurisdiction.
 However, the Department disregarded this regulatory definition.
 As described above, the Property suffered erosion from a single, one-time event, not a periodic event.
-High tides of the nature of the tidal activity on December 17, 2023 are not regular occurrences and certainly cannot be described as periodic."
+High tides of the nature of the tidal activity on December 17, [2023] are not regular occurrences and certainly cannot be described as periodic."